-· Compliance · 13 min read
+· Compliance · 14 min read

 SQG vs LQG Requirements: The Complete Comparison (2026)

-Crossing from SQG to LQG triggers 30+ new requirements — and the clock drops from 180 days to 90.
+Crossing from SQG to LQG triggers 30+ new requirements, and the clock drops from 180 days to 90.
 Side-by-side breakdown of every storage, training, manifest, and reporting difference.

 Unsure of your status?
 Use our Generator Status Classifier to input your monthly waste volumes and get an instant, plain-English classification.

-How Generator Classification Works (40 CFR 262.13)
+How Generator Classification Works

-| Generator Category | Monthly Non-Acute Waste | Monthly Acute Hazardous Waste | On-Site Accumulation Cap |
+| Generator Category | Monthly Non-Acute Waste | Monthly Acute Hazardous Waste | Monthly Acute Spill-Cleanup Residue | On-Site Accumulation Cap |

-| VSQG | 100 kg or less | 1 kg or less | 1,000 kg (no time limit, but must manage properly) |
+| VSQG | 100 kg or less | 1 kg or less | 100 kg or less | 1,000 kg non-acute (no fixed time limit federally) |

-| SQG | >100 kg to <1,000 kg | 1 kg or less | 6,000 kg |
+| SQG | >100 kg to <1,000 kg | 1 kg or less | 100 kg or less | 6,000 kg non-acute; 1 kg acute |

-| LQG | 1,000 kg or more | More than 1 kg | No cap (subject to time limits) |
+| LQG | 1,000 kg or more | More than 1 kg | More than 100 kg | No general cap for ordinary waste; time limits apply |

 The Non-Acute vs. Acute Hazardous Waste Distinction